wso2/docs-ei/en/micro-integrator/docs/references/connectors/ceridiandayforce-connector/ceridiandayforce-connector-reference.md

 > NOTE: For development purposes we can use test credentials provided by Dayforce.
 However, to understand the Dayforce API and the request responses handled by Dayforce it is recommended that you create a developer account.
 If you do not have a Dayforce account, go to [https://developers.dayforce.com/Special-Pages/Registration.aspx](https://developers.dayforce.com/Special-Pages/Registration.aspx) and create a Dayforce developer account.

-To use the Darforce REST connector, add the <ceridiandayforce.init> element in your configuration before carrying out any other Dayforce REST operation.
+To use the Dayforce REST connector, add the <ceridiandayforce.init> element in your configuration before carrying out any other Dayforce REST operation.

 ## Initializing the connector
 Add the following <ceridiandayforce.init>